bproai/chrome-extension-screenshot/README.md

 Alternatively, you can:
 1. Install MongoDB locally or create a MongoDB Atlas account
-2. Create a new database for the project
+2. Create a new database for the project (default: memory_db)
 3. Create the following collections:
-   - `screenshots` - Stores screenshot metadata
+   - `minio_bucket` - Stores screenshot metadata and transcriptions
-   - `transcriptions` - Stores transcription data
 4. Get your MongoDB connection URI:
-   - For local MongoDB: `mongodb://localhost:27017/your_database_name`
+   - For local MongoDB: `mongodb://localhost:27017/memory_db`
    - For MongoDB Atlas: Get the connection string from your cluster settings

 ### MinIO/S3 Bucket Setup